-No doubt, with a power like SDN and other infinity stones – next-gen technologies – comes responsibility- to address the rising complexity securely, following a comprehensive management and monitoring strategy.
-Visibility is the first challenge which comes to mind when talking about complexity.
-It’s one of IT’s top most priority today.
+No doubt, with power like SDN and other infinity stones – next-gen technologies – comes responsibility- to address the rising complexity securely, following comprehensive management and monitoring strategy.
+Visibility is the first challenge that comes to mind when talking about complexity.
+It’s one of IT’s topmost priority today.

-Overall network visibility, in form of analytics and insights is one of top most priority for enterprise networking teams.
+Overall network visibility, in the form of analytics and insights, is one of topmost priority for enterprise networking teams.
 It’s obvious because one must be able to see – devices, users and applications – in order to discover, act and implement security measures.

 A microscopic view of Segmented Networks